pretix/pretix-docs/docs/guides/products/index.md

 The logic is depicted in the screenshot above.
 These rules ensure that regular tickets holders are only admitted to their chosen date and if their ticket has not been used before.
-They also ensure that season ticket holders are always admitted.
+They also ensure that season ticket holders are admitted to every date.

 ### Mixed taxation